betsyjwolf/evidence-maps/README.md

 ## Graph

-* Distributions of the empirical Bayes effect size predictions by topic area
+* Distributions of the empirical Bayes effect size predictions by outcome measure type and topic area
 ![](https://github.com/betsyjwolf/Average-Effect-Sizes-by-Outcome-Measure-Type/blob/master/wp_meta2_v2.png)

 ## License to Use These Data